lucapette/web/notes/docs/kotlin.md

 ## Ktor

 This framework looks very interesting.
-Some ideas are fresh especially for the java world.
-It feels like kotlin itself: in a sweet spot between rails (ruby) and spring (java).
+Some ideas are fresh especially for the Java world.
+It feels like kotlin itself: in a sweet spot between Rails (Ruby) and Spring (Java).

 ## Meta-programming

 I wrote a configuration library (source is not open yet).
-Here’s how the API looks like:
+Here's how the API looks like:

 ```kotlin
 @KonfigSource(prefix = "server")